spatie/laravel-activitylog/README.md

 [![StyleCI](https://styleci.io/repos/61802818/shield)](https://styleci.io/repos/61802818)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/laravel-activitylog.svg?style=flat-square)](https://packagist.org/packages/spatie/laravel-activitylog)

 The `spatie/laravel-activitylog` package provides easy to use functions to log the activities of the users of your app.
 It can also automatically log model events.
-All activity will be stored in the `activity_log` table.
+The Package stores all activity in the `activity_log` table.

-Here's a litte demo of how you can use it:
+Here's a demo of how you can use it:

 ```php
 activity()->log('Look, I logged something');